GeoffCox/sterling-svelte/src/routes/(app)/topics/theme/+page.md

 ## Input

-These are used with interactive input controls (e.g. checkbox, text input, radio)
+These are used with interactive form controls (e.g. checkbox, text input, radio)

 <Swatch
 backgroundColor="--stsv-input__background-color"